-However, I have a radical idea as we move into the new decade.
-What if we flipped the script and planned ahead of time for how we want to feel at the end of the year?
+As we move into the new decade, let’s try a new approach.
+What if we flipped the script and planned ahead of time for how we want to feel at the end of this next decade?

-Begin with the end in mindSome smart person said this
+You gotta begin with the end in mindA challenger said this

-We are so much more than the sum of our highs and lows!Another smart person said this
+We are so much more than the sum of our highs and lows!Another challenger said this

 The big idea for this month is to recognize that you and I have to prioritze in the right way to have the kind of success that is extraordinary.
 Below is my method for getting a handle on my calendar.
 You can click on the picture to read the full post.